halex5000/ld-articles/sdk wrappers/Wrapping the LaunchDarkly SDK.md

 For instance, you may want to ensure that the user context is always set and remains consistent so that the user always gets the appropriate flag state.
 Or you may want to ensure that your developers don't pass a flag key with a typo, which, if they've told the SDK to set a default value, could result in incorrect flag results that the developer is potentially unaware of.

 The following example is a server-side Node.js `User` class that is designed to work with the `Client` class shown earlier.
-The reason for separating the two, unlike the client-side wrapper, is that the server-side Node.js SDK expects the client to be initialized with a user.
+The reason for separating the two, unlike the client-side wrapper, is that the server-side Node.js SDK expects the SDK client to be initialized with a user.
 Thus, every call to the server-side SDK client occurs within a user context.
-By wrapping everything in a `User` class, we can help prevent errors whereby the developer passes the wrong user context when getting a flag.
+By wrapping everything in a `User` class, we can help prevent errors wherein the developer passes the wrong user context when getting a flag.

 ```javascript
 module.exports = class User {